apechinsky/slides.nvim/README.md

 Neovim plugin for creating slides with markdown or asciidoc.
 Note, this is experimental plugin and may not work as expected.

+Plugin is based on TJ DeVries' video https://youtu.be/VGid4aN25iI.

 ## Usage

 ### Create slides